Syców: Medieval period

+Modern period

 During the Thirty Years' War the town was captured by various armies numerous times.
 It was captured by the Saxons in 1632, the Austrians and again the Saxons in 1634, who withdrew after the Peace of Prague in 1635, then it suffered a fire in 1637, and was captured by the Swedes in 1642, 1643, 1646 and 1648.
 The town became depopulated, some inhabitants took refuge in nearby Poland, while others died.

 From 1684, a postal route connecting Warsaw and Wrocław ran through the town, and in the 18th century, one of two main routes connecting Warsaw and Dresden also ran through the town; Kings Augustus II the Strong and Augustus III of Poland traveled that route often.
-In 1734 it was acquired by Ernst Johann von Biron, whose descendants held Wartenberg even after the Prussian annexation of Silesia in 1742, until they were expelled in 1945.
+In 1734 it was acquired by Ernst Johann von Biron, whose descendants held Wartenberg even after the Prussian annexation of Silesia in 1742, until they were expelled in accordance with the Potsdam Agreement in 1945.
 From 1871 to 1945 part of Germany, in 1888 the Germans changed the name of the town from Polnisch Wartenberg to Groß Wartenberg to remove traces of Polish origin.
 Despite increasing Germanisation by the German authorities, Poles still formed the majority of the county in the late 19th century.
 After World War I, the Treaty of Versailles divided the county in half between Germany and the restored Polish state, leaving the town itself in the former.
 It was eventually reintegrated with Poland after World War II in 1945.